 - Involve personnel at all levels of the SMS; and

 - Be communicated to all employees in organization.

-Your Safety Policy needs to fulfill each of the above points if you are to have a compliant policy.
-In fulfilling these requirements, you also complete the Safety Policy pillar of the 4 Pillars of SMS.
+An SMS' Safety Policy needs to fulfill each of the above points to have a compliant policy.
+In fulfilling these requirements, you also address much of the Safety Policy component of the 4 Pillars of SMS.

 ICAO states that your Safety Policy should be based on the size on complexity of your organization.
-In some ways this is true, but in other ways this is not true in actual practice of developing your policy.
+In some ways this is true, but in other ways this is not true in actual practice of developing safety policies.

-The fact is that most of your Safety Policy will be about the same size as any other company’s Safety Policy.
-This is because many of the required Safety Policy elements are static items that are the same size, such as:
+The fact is that most Safety Policies will be about the same size as any other company’s Safety Policy.
+This is because many of the required Safety Policy elements are static items that contain the "expected" sections with an appropriate number of words in each section, such as:

 - High level safety goals;